Security and privacy stories making the rounds in December…

 Panopticlick – is your browser keeping your activity private?

 The Electronic Freedom Foundation (EFF) created a web-based tool that analyzes your web browser and lets you know how well it protects you against online tracking technologies.
 It’s a handy way to make sure that the browser you’re using is keeping your activity as private as you think it is.
 Keep in mind that a lot of web sites (including this one) use tracking technologies for legitimate reasons, such as counting the number of visits.
+To learn more, check out this helpful post over on the PixelPrivacy site that explains browser fingerprinting.

 Security practices of some service providers still terrible